If you’re a beginner with affiliate marketing, this post is going to become your new Bible.

 Let’s see an example.

-You’ve probably seen both types of affiliate links.
-Bloggers can include links in emails, sales pages, and much more as well.
-We’ll get into all the possibilities in this post.
+Bloggers can include links like this in blog posts, emails, social media posts, and much more.
+We’ll get into all the possibilities later.

 For now, though, it’s important that you know exactly what affiliate marketing means — as well as its potential for you as a blogger.